Neppington/Neppington.github.io/README.md

 ### Preface: GitHub
 To start, why are you using GitHub Pages to host your resume, anyway?
 GitHub is known as a distributed control version system (DVCS), which, as Etter mentions, has become widely-used among computer scientists for its
-* high performance system of sharing and hosting of files
+* high performance system of sharing, hosting, and updating files
 * capability for offline work on hosted projects
 * ability to work concurrently with other contributors with ease

-By using DVCSs, we can more closely work with software developers, allowing more opportunities for smoother contribution than if we used more centralized control systems.
+By using DVCSs, technical writers can more closely work with software developers, allowing more opportunities for smoother contribution than if we used more centralized control systems.

 This versatility and accessibility is what drives the main principle of choosing GitHub, a DVCS, in modern technical communication, even though we may not make use of all of the available features that GitHub has to offer.
 Now, onto creating your first repository to host your resume!